msmink01/computer_vision_cattle_tag_reading/README.md

 1. [Python](https://www.python.org/downloads/): we used Python Version 3.10.4
 2. Some kind of package manager such as anaconda or miniconda (instructions for installing miniconda are below)
 3. Python modules including: torch, torchvision, pandas, matplotlib, nltk, jupyter, lmdb, natsort, and open cv (instructions for installing these packages on miniconda are below)
 4. Custom model pth files.
-Please email me for these (msmink01@gmail.com).
+Please email me for these (msmink01 AT gmail DOT com).
 5. Input files: images, videos, and/or a webcam.
 Examples of images, directories of images, and videos can be found in the *sample_inputs* directory

 <br />**Installing miniconda**: \[2]